Home : About Tibet

 Geography

-The physiognomy of Tibet is very complicated and varied.
+The physiognomy is very complicated and varied.
 In the north lies a high plateau surrounded by the serial mountain ranges of Mt.
 Nyainqentanglha, Karakoram Mountains and Gangdise, while the huge Himalayas range extends through the south.
 In the east lies another smaller continuous mountain range, Mt.
-Hengduan, which separates Tibet from inner China.
-Various landscapes composed of basins, plains, canyons, valleys, lakes, rivers and glaciers form in the low areas of Tibet.
-Tibet is the headstream of many large rivers such as China's Yangtze, Yellow River, Yarlung Tsangpo River (Brahmaputra), Jinsha River, Nu River (Salween) and Lancang River (Mekong) and India's Indus and Ganges.
+Hengduan.
+Various landscapes composed of basins, plains, canyons, valleys, lakes, rivers and glaciers form in the low areas.
+Many large rivers originated here, such as China's Yangtze, Yellow River, Yarlung Tsangpo River (Brahmaputra), Jinsha River, Nu River (Salween) and Lancang River (Mekong) and India's Indus and Ganges.
 Over 1500 lakes are sprinkled over Tibet, of which most are located on the northern plateau, making it the area in China with the highest lake density and earning it the reputation of being the 'Hometown of Lakes'.
 The Karuola Glacier is also a natural wonder that has conquered the hearts of many tourists.

 History

 Tibet has a recorded history of about 1,300 years, but its original inhabitants appeared as early as in the Paleolithic Age.
-Tibet is divided into 7 administrative regions, namely Lhasa, Shigatse, Shannan, Nyingchi, Chamdo, Nakchu and Ngrai.
+There are 7 administrative regions, namely Lhasa, Shigatse, Shannan, Nyingchi, Chamdo, Nakchu and Ngrai.
 Traditionally the regions centered at Lhasa is called Usang (Front Tibet) and those at Shigatse is called Tsang (Rear Tibet), which are respectively managed by Dalai Lama and Panchen Lama.

 Natural Resources

 Tibet is the kingdom of plants and is home to complete virgin forests of spruces, firs, pines, cypresses and valuable herbs of snowdrops, fritillaries, tuckahoes and muskiness.
-It is also the paradisical habitat of thousands of rare wild animals, such as lesser pandas, antelopes, yaks, black-neck cranes, white-lipped deer, etc. Tibet is also abundant in resources such as minerals, terrestrial heat, water energy, wind energy and solar energy.
+It is also the paradisical habitat of thousands of rare wild animals, such as lesser pandas, antelopes, yaks, black-neck cranes, white-lipped deer, etc. It is also abundant in resources such as minerals, terrestrial heat, water energy, wind energy and solar energy.
 Yangpachen is the first research base for terrestrial heat energy in China.
-It is no exaggeration to claim that Tibet is a land of vast treasures.

 Tibetan People